wilsonrljr/sysidentpy/README.md

 ## Inspiration

-The documentation and structure (even this section) is openly inspired by sklearn, einsteinpy, and many others as we used (and keep using) them to learn.
+The documentation and structure (even this section) is openly inspired by Scikit-learn, EinsteinPy, and many others as we used (and keep using) them to learn.

 ## Contributors